UNGA Adopts Pakistan-backed Moroccan Resolution Condemning Attacks Against Religious Symbols, Holy Books - UrduPoint

 UNGA Adopts Pakistan-backed Moroccan Resolution Condemning Attacks Against Religious Symbols, Holy Books

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 26th Jul, 2023 ) :The UN General Assembly Tuesday adopted, by consensus, a Moroccan resolution, co-sponsored by Pakistan, calling for countering hate speech, and strongly deploring attacks against places of worship, religious symbols and holy books.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jul, 2023 ) :The UN General Assembly Tuesday adopted, by consensus, a Moroccan resolution, co-sponsored by Pakistan, calling for countering hate speech, and strongly deploring attacks against places of worship, religious symbols, and holy books.

-The resolution, entitled: 'Promoting interreligious and intercultural dialogue and tolerance in countering hate speech', won the approval in the 193-member Assembly amid growing acts of desecration of the holy Quran,.
+The resolution, entitled: 'Promoting interreligious and intercultural dialogue and tolerance in countering hate speech', won the approval of the 193-member Assembly amid growing acts of desecration of the holy Quran.

 Speaking on behalf of the European Union, the Spanish delegate emphasized that although such actions are deeply offensive and disrespectful, they do not constitute a violation of international law, and thus proposed the elimination of the reference to "in violation of international law".